 Even though Little Ferry is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Little Ferry is an extremely ethnically-diverse borough.
 The people who call Little Ferry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Ferry residents report their race to be White, followed by Asian.
 Little Ferry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.34% of the borough’s residents.
-Important ancestries of people in Little Ferry include Irish, German, Trinidadian and Tobagonian, and Polish.
+People of Hispanic or Latino origin account for 21.97% of the borough’s residents.
+Important ancestries of people in Little Ferry include Irish, German, Polish, and Trinidadian and Tobagonian.

 The most common language spoken in Little Ferry is English.
 Other important languages spoken here include Spanish and Korean.